cockroachdb/docs/v21.1/connection-pooling.md

 A typical database operation consists of several steps.

-1. The driver uses a configuration to start a connection the database server.
+1. The driver uses a configuration to start a connection to the database server.
 1. A network socket is opened on the client that connects to the database server.
 1. Data is read or written through the network socket.
 1. The connection is closed down.
-1. The network socket is closed down and its resources freed.
+1. The network socket is closed down and its resources are freed.

-For simple database operations, these steps are not expensive, but as an application scales up the performance of the application will suffer as each connection is created and destroyed.
+For simple database operations, these steps are not expensive, but as an application scales up, the performance of the application will suffer as each connection is created and destroyed.
 One pattern for improving performance is a connection pool, a group of already configured and established network connections between the client and database that can be reused for data operations within an application.

 Each time an application reads or writes data, it will request one of the connections in the pool.
 After the data operation completes, the connection is returned to the pool so other operations can use it.